In this article

 Table of contents

-Understanding your company’s profits is one of the key ways to determine the health of your business.
-Keeping a close eye on financial metrics, including its margins, can help you determine whether you need to make changes to your business if it is not on financially stable footing.
+Profits offer a direct snapshot of your business’s financial performance.
+Keeping a close eye on financial metrics, including margins, can help you determine whether you need to make changes to your business if it is not on financially stable footing.

-However, when thinking about profit, it’s important to understand the difference between gross profits and net profits.
-It’s common for entrepreneurs and business leaders to confuse the two types of profit because they have many similarities.
+However, gross profit and net profit differ significantly in how each metric measures financial performance.
+It's common for entrepreneurs and business leaders to confuse the two types of profit because they have many similarities.

 What is gross profit?

 Gross profit is the amount of money a company earns after accounting for the costs incurred to create those sales.
-Also called gross income, gross profit typically appears as a line on a company’s income statement.
+Also called gross income, gross profit typically appears as a line when you prepare an income statement.
 Gross profit does not take operating expenses into account.

 The more money a company makes on each sale, the higher its gross profit.
 Companies use gross profits to pay for the operating costs of running a business.